This Excel tutorial explains how to use the Excel TRIM function with syntax and examples.

 The Microsoft Excel TRIM function returns a text value with the leading and trailing spaces removed.
 You can also use the TRIM function to remove unnecessary spaces between words in a string.

 The syntax for the Microsoft Excel TRIM function is:

 TRIM( text )

 The TRIM function can be used in the following versions of Microsoft Excel:

 The TRIM function can be used in Microsoft Excel as the following type of function:

-Let's look at some Excel TRIM function examples and explore how you would use the TRIM function as a worksheet function in Microsoft Excel:
+Let's look at some Excel TRIM function examples and explore how to use the TRIM function as a worksheet function in Microsoft Excel: